DSL connection drops frequently

 - Click "System" in the FRITZ!Box user interface.

 - Click "Event Log" in the "System" menu.

-- Check whether there are any events that occurred before the error did, or whether only ones that occurred after the error are shown.
+- Check whether there are any events that occurred before the error did, or whether only events that occurred after the error are shown.

-- If only events that took place after the error are displayed, follow the instructions in our guide FRITZ!Box restarts occasionally.
+- If only events that took place after the error are shown, follow the instructions in our guide FRITZ!Box restarts occasionally.

 2 Checking the cabling